 Funding for CS-STEM Program

 The Culturally Sustaining – STEM Teaching Program is funded by the National Science Foundation’s Robert Noyce Teacher Scholarship Program.
-Faculty at PLU obtained funding to support scholarships for teacher candidates and for mentoring support and for the development of an induction program.
+Faculty at PLU obtained funding to provide forgivable loans for teacher candidates and for mentoring support and for the development of an induction program.

 This work was initiated when Drs.
 Simic Muller, Gardiner, and Seidel were awarded a Capacity Building Noyce Grant (Award Number 1758506), titled, “Building Capacity to Prepare STEM Majors to Become STEM Educators”.
 That program allowed for the development of a service learning course for Natural Science majors who are interested in developing and teaching science and mathematics curriculum in K-8 classrooms.
 The course is NSCI 350: STEM Education Partnership.

-The current work is supported by a 5 year NSF grant (Award Number 195106) that will support 21 students who enter the program as undergraduate or as graduate students.
-A central component of the projects is the Noyce scholarships that will provide undergraduate and graduate students from historically underrepresented populations with greater access to K-12 teaching careers.
+The current work is supported by a 5 year NSF grant (Award Number 1950106) that will support 21 students who enter the program as undergraduate or as graduate students.
+A central component of the projects is the funding that will provide undergraduate and graduate students from historically underrepresented populations with greater access to K-12 teaching careers.
 Other objectives of the project are to: